Everything You Need to Know About Cat Dental Care

 Approach from behind – Even if your cat loves to snuggle, this is a new experience, so approaching from the front could read as aggressive and send them out of the door straight away.
 Instead, approach from behind so that you don’t startle them.

-4. Start with your fingers – Your fingers are more familiar than a toothbrush, so use your finger to run toothpaste around your cat’s mouth the first few times you do this.
-Introduce a toothbrush over a period of time and then get brushing at last!
+2. Start with your fingers – Your fingers are more familiar than a cat toothbrush, so use your finger to run toothpaste around your cat’s mouth the first few times you do this.
+Introduce a feline toothbrush over a period of time and then get brushing at last!

 Most cats will become more accustomed to regular brushing over time.
 They may not jump for joy at the sight of that toothbrush, but they should at least sit through the process to get the treat at the end.

-However, if you have a particularly fearsome feline who still gives you nasty nips and fights every time you try to brush, it’s time to think about your alternatives.
+However, if you have a particularly fearsome feline who still gives you nasty nips and fights every time you try to brush, it’s time to whip out those dental chews and toys.
 After all, a twice-weekly battle like this is only going to stress you both out!

-To supplement these without creating a scene, it’s also vital to keep up regular annual checks with your vet, who can do a proper clean and make sure that your preventive measures are keeping plaque at bay.
+To supplement dental products without creating a scene, it’s also vital to keep up regular annual checks with your vet, who can do a proper clean and make sure that your preventive measures are keeping plaque at bay.

 How to Keep Your Cat’s Teeth Healthy